osgi/osgi.enroute.site/_services/org.osgi.service.cm.md

 ### PIDs

 PID stands for _Persistent IDentity_.
 It is an identifier with a dotted name (like a Java fully qualified name) that links a bundle to a set of properties.
 A.k.a. a primary key.
 When a bundle wants to get its configuration it registers a Managed Service with the PID as the service property.
-PIDs are so fundamental that this the only non-framework entity with its own OSGi Framework constant: `Constants.SERVICE_PID` (`service.pid`).
+PIDs are so fundamental that this is the only non-framework entity with its own OSGi Framework constant: `Constants.SERVICE_PID` (`service.pid`).

 Configuration Admin detects the PID and will look in its database of configuration records.
 If it has a set of properties, it will call the service with those properties, otherwise it will call it with a `null`.
 That is, the Managed Service is _always_ called.

 Managed Service Factory work similar but their PID is treated as a _factory pid_.
 The Configuration Admin will look in its database for records and finds any records that are marked with that factory PID.
-Each entry is then turned into properties and send to the Managed Service Factory `update` method.
+Each entry is then turned into properties and sent to the Managed Service Factory `update` method.
 This `update` method takes two parameters: a PID and  a set of properties.
 The PID is not the factory PID, it is the _instance PID_, the primary key of the record.

 If a configuration is deleted through Configuration Admin then the Managed Service will be called on its `update` method with a `null`.
 A Managed Service Factory has a special delete method that takes the instance PID.